 This is the fifth year of the Honors Mathematics sequence.
-If students have completed four years of Honors Math with a high level of achievement, they should consider this course.
+If students have completed four years of Honors Mathematics with a high level of achievement, they should consider this course.
 This course is the standard first course in calculus for Science, Engineering and Mathematics students.
 If some difficulty has been encountered in the Honors sequence, Foundations of Calculus (Academic) (3105) should be considered as an option.
-If a student has experienced marginal success, he/she should consult their math teacher for assistance with scheduling.
+If a student has experienced marginal success, he/she should consult their mathematics teacher for assistance with scheduling.
 Challenging for the able student, Honors Calculus meets many of the requirements for an AP course.
 Students with a high level of achievement may elect to, but are not expected to, take the AP exam for college credit.
 These students would need to complete additional work outside of class to prepare for that exam.
 This course covers many similar concepts as AP Calculus AB (3012) but at a slower pace.

-The possibility for college credit is available for this course, which follows the curriculum set by the University of Pittsburgh's Analytic Geometry & Calculus 1 (Math 0220) course.
-If students elect to register for the College in High School course (4 credits) they must pass an online placement exam and pay the registration fee.
-However, all students will learn the same content and take the same tests throughout the course, whether they are taking the course for college credit or not.
-The only exception is the final exam - only CHS students will take the University of Pittsburgh Final exam.
+The course will cover elementary functions, limits, derivatives of algebraic and transcendental function, and basic integration with some application to area.

 The Advanced/Honors Mathematics courses are intended to be more challenging than Academic courses and are designed to provide multiple opportunities for students to take an increased responsibility for their own learning and achievement.

 These courses are designed for students who have demonstrated an advanced level of achievement in mathematics.
 The curriculum is distinguished by a difference in rigor and the quality of work, not merely the quantity.

 - 1. A 'B' (80%) or better in Honors Pre-Calculus with Trigonometry (3421). - 2.
-A 95% or better in Academic Pre-Calculus with Trigonometry OR an approval from Academic Pre-Calculus with Trigonometry (3104)

-3. Approval from a Mathematics teacher.
+A 95% or better in Academic Pre-Calculus with Trigonometry OR an approval from Academic Pre-Calculus with Trigonometry (3104). - 3.
+Approval from a Mathematics teacher.